julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 ## 6. Earth Fertility Rite

-Some witches plant seeds—literally.
+Some witches plant seeds, literally.
 Take a handful of **wheat**, **beans**, or **moonflowers**.
 Name each one for what you wish to grow: a child, an idea, a rebirth.
 Bury them in fertile soil, tend them, and speak to them daily.
 As they grow, so may your own creation unfold.

-  **This ritual works** even if you're not seeking physical fertility—it's about birthing *anything*.
+  **This ritual works** even if you're not seeking physical fertility, it's about birthing *anything*.

 ## 7. Wildflower Bed Blessing